jiangbeiX/learngit/readme.txt

-Git is a version control .
+Git is a version control dudu .
 Git is free software.